kcayut/1a2b-Guess-number/README.md

 And this time, the eneme is ... youself!
 Uh..maybe computer

-I reperform her in python, perhaps she is not the best one, but shut up!
-I love her.
+I reperform her in python, perhaps she is not the best one, but I love her.

 It's time to talk about game rule:
   1. Pick 4 different number between 0~9.